Ciachula/8WeekSQLChallenge/Pizza Runner - Case Study 2/Solution_B/solution.md

 | 3           | 30         |
 <hr>

-### 4. What was the average distance travelled for each customer?
+### 4. Is there any relationship between the number of pizzas and how long the order takes to prepare?
 #### SQL Query
 ````sql
 SELECT